kalpananagireddy/Springboard-DataScience-Bootcamp/sql_practice/README.md

-This exercise explores three datasets:
+This exercise uses SQL to explore three datasets:

 Facilities --contains the facility information, including facility identification, cost to rent the facility for non_member and members.